 Year 1 Literacy

-This week the Year 1 pupils had been doing Literacy lessons instead of Read Write Inc. due to the bike ability course running.
-We have been introduced to traditional fairytales and their features.
-We have read the Elves and the Shoemaker story together as a class and have sequenced it using role play.
-We have worked in small groups developing our acting skills and have performed our group performances to the rest of the class.
-We have then watched a short animated version of the story and explored adjectives to describe one of the main characters Mr Bottle the shoemaker and wrote our own character description.
+During the last week of Spring Term 2, Year 1 pupils did Literacy lessons instead of Read Write Inc. due to the Bike Ability course running in school.
+They were introduced to traditional fairytales and their special features.
+They read the Elves and the Shoemaker story together as a class and sequenced it using role play.
+They worked in small groups developing their acting skills and they performed in groups to the rest of the class.
+They then watched a short animated version of the story and explored adjectives to describe one of the main characters, Mr Bottle the shoemaker, and wrote their own character description.

-We have enjoyed planning our performances so much that we have finished off the week with Jack and the Beanstalk and shouting "Fee Fi Fo Fum!"
-There have been some very impressive performances which has led to some wonderful written character descriptions.
+They enjoyed planning their performances so much that they finished off the week with Jack and the Beanstalk and shouting "Fee Fi Fo Fum!"
+There were some very impressive performances which led to some wonderful written character descriptions.
+Well done Year 1!